Queen's Park F.C.: Back to back promotions, return to the second tier

 In June 2023, in what was hailed as an ambitious move by the club, Queen's Park announced that former Ajax and Anderlecht coach Robin Veldman had been appointed as their new head coach.
 After a slump in form following a promising start to the league campaign, Veldman left his position on 9 December 2023.

-Former St Johnstone manager Callum Davidson was announced as the club's new head coach in January 2024.
-He would go on to make multiple high profile signings such as Danny Wilson, Cammy Kerr, and Zak Rudden.

-On 3 May 2024, Queen's Park finished the 2023–24 Scottish Championship season in 8th place, narrowly avoiding a relegation play-off spot thanks to a 2–0 win over Airdrieonians at Hampden Park after a difficult season.
+He was replaced by former St Johnstone manager Callum Davidson, who was announced as the club's new head coach in January 2024.
+He would swiftly make multiple high profile signings such as Danny Wilson and Cillian Sheridan, ensuring that Queen's Park finished the 2023–24 Scottish Championship season in 8th place, narrowly avoiding a relegation play-off spot in a 2–0 win over Airdrieonians at Hampden Park to conclude a difficult season.

 On 27 July 2024, Queen's Park progressed out of the Scottish League Cup group stage for the first time in the new structure after beating Kelty Hearts 6–0.
 On 17 August 2024 Queen's travelled to Pittodrie Stadium to face Aberdeen in the cup's second round where they would narrowly lose 1–0 in added time.

-On 9 February 2025, Queen's Park defeated Rangers 1–0 at Ibrox Stadium in the fifth round of the Scottish Cup.
-A result that was later described as "One of the greatest shocks in Scottish football history".
+On 9 February 2025, Queen's Park defeated Rangers 1–0 at Ibrox Stadium in the fifth round of the Scottish Cup, a result that was later described as "One of the greatest shocks in Scottish football history".
+This result set Queen's up for their first Scottish Cup quarter final in 40 years against Aberdeen, losing 4–1 with Zak Rudden scoring the side's only goal.

+On 15 May 2025, the club announced interim and former youth team manager Sean Crighton as their new first team head coach.
+Crighton would make a number of signings despite a lower budget going into the 2025–26 campaign.
+Signings such as Euan Murray, Josh Fowler, returning spiders Aidan Connolly, and Michael Ruth would make an impact throughout a season in which many had the Spiders as favourites for relegation.
+On 18 April 2026, following a 0–0 draw with Morton at Cappielow, Queen's Park secured their championship place for 2026–27, with head coach Crighton citing Spiders' goalkeeper Calum Ferrie as the hero that day.